{/*

 An important element not to gloss over is your page structure.
 First-time website builders have been known to include way too much information on a single page, overindulging in content and images to tell the story of their business.
 While you might want to stand out from the crowd, sleek and simplistic designs are popular for a reason.

-To achieve a great user experience approach your website with a minimalist attitude.
-Short and snappy copy, a visually appealing interface, and clear calls to action will help improve how first-time visitors navigate around your website significantly.
+To achieve a great user experience, approach your website with a minimalist attitude.
+Short and snappy copy, a visually appealing interface, and clear calls to action will help first-time visitors navigate your website significantly.

 Imagine your visitors as the least online-literate people you know.
-The pandemic has forced a lot of people online for the first time, and new websites can’t just aim to attract seasoned browsers.
-Don’t assume anything, streamline your website again and again.
+The pandemic has forced many people online for the first time, and new websites can’t just aim to attract seasoned browsers.
+Don’t assume anything; streamline your website again and again.

 6. Choose the right launch date

-While you might think it a good idea to launch your website during a particularly busy period (i.e. Father’s Day week for a men’s gift store), this can actually lead to it getting lost in the shuffle.
-During peak periods, competing stores will up their digital ad spend and be incredibly active across already popular social media channels.
+While you might think it a good idea to launch your website during a hectic period (i.e. Father’s Day week for a men’s gift store), this can lead to it getting lost in the shuffle.
+During peak periods, competing stores will up their digital ad spend and be incredibly active across popular social media channels.
 Likewise, consumers in a rush will be more inclined to go with a website they’ve used before and know they can trust.

-As we touched upon earlier, you’re going to have some mild technical issues with your website upon launch, no matter how much prep you do.
-Choosing the wrong launch date and publicizing it can lead to some reputational damage when you’re inevitably hit by the odd glitch.
+As we touched upon earlier, your website will have some mild technical issues upon launch, no matter how much prep you do.
+Choosing the wrong launch date and publicizing it can lead to some reputational damage when the odd glitch inevitably hits you.

-In fact, the best practice is to have a soft launch out of the spotlight.
-That way, you can make little necessary tweaks as they appear, without the scrutiny of a large user base to worry about.
-Should you need to take the website down for a day or two, you won’t be frustrating visitors and breaking promises made through your promotional channels.
+The best practice is to have a soft launch out of the spotlight.
+That way, you can make necessary tweaks as they appear without the scrutiny of a large user base to worry about.
+Should you need to take the website down for a day or two, you won’t frustrate visitors and break promises made through your promotional channels.

 7. Don't forget the little things

-While it’s all well and good to pick up on these bigger simple mistakes, you still need to be across all the little problems cropping up on your new website well into its launch.
+While it’s all well and good to pick up on these bigger, simple mistakes, you still need to be aware of all the little problems cropping up on your new website well into its launch.

 Customer support sounds like something too straightforward to get wrong, but you'll be surprised how many websites manage to do it poorly.
-If new customers and clients can’t get in touch with you (and yes, many of them will want to hear a voice on the other end of the phone, rather than tackle a chatbot), you’re going to lose out on business.
-Ensure your website had clear and easy to navigate content information for you:
+If new customers and clients can’t get in touch with you (and yes, many of them will want to hear a voice on the other end of the phone rather than tackle a chatbot), you’ll lose out on business.
+Ensure your website has clear and easy-to-navigate content information for you:

 ● Phone number